oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 # Multi Host Network Configuration

-Edit Provisioned Networks
+## Edit Provisioned Networks

-## Your Feature Name

 ### Summary

-The feature allows the administrator to modify a network (i.e. vlan-id, mtu) which is already provisioned by hosts and to apply the network changes to all of the hosts within the data-center to which the network is assigned.
+The feature allows the administrator to modify a network (i.e. vlan-id, mtu) which is already provisioned by the hosts and to apply the network changes to all of the hosts within the data-center to which the network is assigned.

 ### Owner